cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 The return value for `read` is interpreted by the calling application program as follows:
 - If the value equals the `count` argument passed to the read system call, the requested number of bytes has been transferred.
 This is the optimal case.
 - If the value is positive, but smaller than `count`, only part of the data has been transferred.
 This may happen for a number of reasons, depending on the device.
 Most often, the application program retries the read.
 For instance, if you read using the `fread` function, the library function reissues the system call until completion of the requested data transfer.
-You can also see this behavior when you do a `strace` of `cat`.
+You can also see this behavior when you do a `trace` of `cat`.
 - If the value is 0 , end-of-file was reached (and no data was read).
 - A negative value means there was an error.
 The value specifies what the error was, according to `<linux/errno.h>`.
 Typical values returned on error include `-EINTR` (interrupted system call) or `-EFAULT` (bad address).
 For your LKM, the latter should be returned if any of the system calls invoked in `read` or `write` throws an error.